locka99/cpp-to-rust-book/README.md

 ## Some cases?

-You may have notice the "some cases" qualifier above.
-Obviously if you have code that works and is reliable then rewriting that code serves no purpose.
-Nobody is suggesting you should rewrite for the sake of rewriting.
+You may notice the "some cases" qualifier above.
+Obviously if you have code that works and is reliable then rewriting code from one language to another serves no purpose.
+Nobody is suggesting you should do that.
 However if you have code that you need to rewrite or substantially modify then perhaps you should consider what follows.

 ## Why Rust?